chaosdorf/dashpi-host/README.md

 At some point in the future, this will expand.

 We're running this setup on a Raspberry Pi with Alpine in diskless mode.

+Requires ansible collection `community.general` which can be installed by
+running: `ansible-galaxy collection install community.general`